 Your Questions Answered About This Chocolate Chip and Vanilla Bread and Butter Pudding

-- Is this a healthy bread and butter pudding?
+- Is this a healthy pudding?
 Yes.
-It’s healthier than many of the other bread and butter pudding recipes you’ll find on the internet.
+It’s healthier than many of the other chocolate bread pudding recipes you’ll find on the internet.
 You see I use skimmed milk and corn flour instead of cream to make it.
 And I’ve used as little butter as possible for it still to be an authentic bread and butter pudding.

-- Is this bread and butter pudding low fat?
+- Is this bread pudding low fat?
 Yes.
 It’s just 19% of your daily recommended fat intake.
 So again low in fat when compared to other similar internet bread pudding recipes.

-- How many calories in bread and butter pudding?
+- How many calories are in bread and butter pudding?
 This one has 290 calories per serving.
 Excluding any accompaniment like ice cream.

-- Can you freeze bread and butter pudding?
+- Can you freeze this pudding?
 Yes.
 It can be easily frozen and I have then reheated it in the microwave.
 It still works as a pudding but I would definitely recommend that you serve it fresh if you can.

-For This Bread and Butter Pudding Recipe You May Need….
+For This Simple Bread and Butter Pudding Recipe You May Need….